Roy-043/FreeCAD/CODE_OF_CONDUCT.md

 but can also lead to misunderstandings.
 To promote a positive community all members are expected to follow these guidelines:

+### A. Be respectful and considerate

-* **Be respectful and considerate**: Disagreements between people are to be expected and are usually a sign of healthy debate and engagement.
+Disagreements between people are to be expected and are usually a sign of healthy debate and engagement.
 But disagreements are no excuse for poor behavior or personal attacks.
 Always remember that your actions can have consequences for other community members and the project as a whole.

+### B. Be patient and generous

-* **Be patient and generous**: Always take help requests seriously.
+Always take help requests seriously.
 If appropriate, you can politely point out missing information, or refer to available information, but avoid aggressive or vague responses.
 If something seems outrageous, do not assume the worst, but ask for clarification first.
 Keep in mind that for many members English is a second language.

+### C. Be forgiving

-* **Be forgiving**: humans are fallible and prone to make mistakes and inexplicably change their positions at times.
+humans are fallible and prone to make mistakes and inexplicably change their positions at times.
 Don't assume that other members are acting with malicious intent.
 Be prepared to forgive people who make mistakes and assist each other in learning from them.
 Playing a blame game doesn't help anyone.

 ## Scope